Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Aasimar.md

 ### Aasimar in the [[Dwendalian Empire]]

 To a law-abiding family worshiping state-approved gods, the birth of an aasimar child is nothing short of a miracle.
 Such a child is not only promised a charmed life, but elevates the social status of their family.
-However, to a family that secretly worships gods outlawed by the empire, the birth of a child touched by an angel of such deities is a mixed blessing.
-If the event draws the scrutiny of a settlement’s idolmaster and their cronies, it might force family members to flee their homes for the [[Greying Wildlands]] or the [[Menagerie Coast]].
+However, to a family that secretly worships gods outlawed by the [[Dwendalian Empire|empire]], the birth of a child touched by an angel of such deities is a mixed blessing.
+If the event draws the scrutiny of a settlement’s [[idolmaster]] and their cronies, it might force family members to flee their homes for the [[Greying Wildlands]] or the [[Menagerie Coast]].

 ### Aasimar on the [[Menagerie Coast]]